To hedge or not to hedge - currency risk in your stock portfolio

 If you have a portfolio with foreign currency denominated companies in it (Japanese stocks for example) your portfolio will be hedged if you have an equal and opposite investment in the currency (a loan in Japanese Yen).

-Do not worry if this is hard to understand the following example makes it easy to understand.
+Do not worry if this is hard to understand the following example makes it easy.

 How does hedging work?